content-cn/Event-Invitation-Page/readme.md

 This project is a simple **Event Invitation Page** built with **HTML** and **CSS**.
 It showcases a clean and basic layout for an event invitation, including sections like event title, date, time, venue, and an RSVP button.
 ## Project Overview

 The goal of this project is to create a static event invitation page using **HTML** for structure and **CSS** for styling.
 The page will be visually appealing and well-organized, providing all necessary details for the event in a structured format.
-After finalizing the page, the project will be deployed on **Netlify**, and a **QR code** will be provided for easy access.

 ## Features